Monarchism: France

 France was ruled by monarchs from the establishment of the Kingdom of West Francia in 843 until the end of the Second French Empire in 1870, with several interruptions.

 Classical French historiography usually regards Clovis I, King of the Franks, as the first king of France.
 However, historians today consider that such a kingdom did not begin until the establishment of West Francia, during the dissolution of the Carolingian Empire in the 800s.

 Germany

 In 1920s Germany, a number of monarchists gathered around the German National People's Party (founded in 1918), which demanded the return of the Hohenzollern monarchy and an end to the Weimar Republic; the party retained a large base of support until the rise of Nazism in the 1930s, as Adolf Hitler staunchly opposed monarchism.

 Italy

 The aftermath of World War II saw the return of monarchist and republican rivalry in Italy, where a referendum was held on whether the state should remain a monarchy or become a republic.
 The republican side won the vote by a narrow margin, and the modern Republic of Italy was created.

+Sweden

+In Sweden during the so-called Age of Liberty (1719–1772), the actual exercise of power by Swedish monarchs was severely limited and restricted to chairing the sixteen-member Privy Council (riksrådet), where the king had two votes and the casting vote in the event of a tie.
+The king could not dismiss the councillors, and they could easily outvote him.
+However, in addition to his constitutional role, the king continued to play a strong symbolic role as the official representative of the state and as the formal guarantor of the independence of the government.